RosettaCommons/documentation/internal_documentation/Internal-Documentation.md

 ##Introduction

-This is the "front page" for the internal portion of the Rosetta documentation wiki.
+This is the front page for the internal portion of the Rosetta documentation wiki.
 It provides convenient access to documentation pages which aren't yet ready for public release.
 (If a page will never be in a state to be released to the public, consider putting it on the internal RosettaCommons wiki instead.)